20 Easy Ways to Respect Yourself and Why It Matters

 Remember, it’s okay to decline without feeling guilty.
 Your time and energy are precious.

-12. Surround yourself well
+12. Surround Yourself Well

+Surround yourself with people who support and uplift you.
 If someone brings you down or makes you feel bad, it’s okay to distance yourself.
 Choose friends who make your life sweeter.

-13. Forgive yourself
+13. Forgive Yourself

 Imagine your mistakes as tiny paper boats in a river.
 Forgiving yourself is like letting those boats float away.
 It’s okay to mess up; it’s how we learn.